PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/gettingstartedguide.md

 The Lobbies sample is chosen because, assuming a permissive Client Policy, there's no needed further set up in the Epic Developer Portal.
 If you successfully log in to the Lobbies Sample, create a Lobby to demonstrate that everything is connected appropriately.

+> [!NOTE]
+> The samples include useful Managers and Services that will provide an easy way to use the EOS SDK.
+> The scenes that are in the sample show how to utilize the plugin; even without needing those, it is still useful to bring in the samples.

 # Utilizing the EOS Plugin for Unity